Bridgetek/BRT_AN_073-ESD-exported-Project-Porting-Guide/README.md

 # BRT_AN_073-ESD-exported-Project-Porting-Guide
+Within the repository, you will find the following items:

+* An ESD exported project
-The porting guide of ESD(Eve Screen Designer) exported project
+* A porting guide for the ESD exported project
+* The ported project itself